Collaboration with La Cocina enters 6th year

 Google Art Project Celebrates Hispanic Heritage Month

 As part of the AIGA National Diversity & Inclusion Task Force, partner Julio Martínez collaborated with Jessica Arana to highlight work from Latinx designers.
 The online Google Art Project exhibition, titled Across Borders: A Look at the Work of Latinx Designers, is composed of selections from the AIGA National archives and various other AIGA resources.

 Erik Schmitt named YBCA Fellow

 Partner Erik Schmitt has been named a Yerba Buena Center for the Arts fellow for 2017.
 The YBCA Fellows program brings together creative citizens from across the Bay Area for a year-long process of inquiry, dialogue, and project generation.

 Diseño, Food & Community

-In collaboration with Paula Linares from the Mexican Consulate of San Francisco and Cuco Vega from Centro Jalisco, studio1500 partner Julio Martínez helped produce a lecture by Alfonso Dominguez, owner of Oakland's Tamarindo.
-Alfonso's talk focused on his story and the intersection of food, design and community.
+In collaboration with Paula Linares from the Mexican Consulate of San Francisco and Cuco Vega from Centro Jalisco, partner Julio Martínez helped produce a lecture by Alfonso Dominguez, owner of Oakland's Tamarindo.
+Alfonso's talk focused on his story and the intersection of food, design, and community.

-As part of AIGA SF's Design Week, studio1500 partner Julio Martínez collaborated with Facebook's Gabriel Valdivia and Michelle Morrison to produce Vectors, a half-day conference that explored identity and how it impacts work, communities, and the world at large.
-Watch the recorded livestream here.
+As part of AIGA SF's 2017 Design Week, partner Julio Martínez collaborated with Facebook's Gabriel Valdivia and Michelle Morrison to produce Vectors, a half-day conference that explored identity and how it impacts work, communities, and the world at large.
+Watch the recorded live stream here.

 Drawing Workshop at UC Berkeley's Innovation Lab